 Associate An associate director assists in directing the administrative and policy development and implementation endeavors of a major administrative unit under the general supervision of the Director.
-An associate director acts on behalf of a director (no prefix) in his or her absence.
+An associate director acts on behalf of a director (no prefix) their absence.
 Typically, there is no more than one associate director per unit.